exalt-project/exalt-project.github.io/pages/3_Team.md

 <div style="text-align: left; margin-bottom: 20px;">
     <img src="/assets/img/pics/Robert_Paulus.jpg" alt="Robert Paulus" class="team-photo">
     <p align="justify" style="margin-top: 0;">
-        <a href="https://github.com/RPGSynth" target="_blank"><strong>Robert Paulus</strong></a> is a PhD student in Statistics at the Université of Namur.
+        <a href="https://github.com/RPGSynth" target="_blank"><strong>Robert Paulus</strong></a> is a PhD student in Statistics at Université de Namur under the supervision of Anna Kiriliouk and Francesco Ragone.
 His research focuses on Work Package 1, exploring attribution of European floods.
     </p>
 </div>

 <div style="text-align: left; margin-bottom: 20px;">
     <img src="/assets/img/pics/Kamal.jpg" alt="Kamal Gasser" class="team-photo">
     <p align="justify" style="margin-top: 0;">
-        <a href="https://kamalgasser.github.io/" target="_blank"><strong>Kamal Gasser</strong></a> is a PhD student in Statistics at the Université catholique de Louvain.
+        <a href="https://kamalgasser.github.io/" target="_blank"><strong>Kamal Gasser</strong></a> is a PhD student in Statistics at Université Catholique de Louvain under the supervision of Johan Sergers and Francesco Ragone.
 His research focuses on Work Package 2, exploring compound event attribution and spatial extremes.
 By developing advanced statistical methodologies, his work aims to deepen the understanding of complex climate phenomena and their far-reaching impacts.
     </p>
 </div>

 <div style="text-align: left; margin-bottom: 20px;">
     <img src="/assets/img/pics/Alexandre.jpeg" alt="Alexandre Tytgat" class="team-photo">
     <p align="justify" style="margin-top: 0;">
         <strong>Alexandre Tytgat</strong></a> is a PhD student at Université Catholique de Louvain under the supervision of François Massonnet and Anna Kiriliouk.
-My research focuses on improving our understanding of unprecedented sea ice extent lows in the Antarctic region by providing robust estimates of their probabilities and quantifying the contributions of key drivers.
-I am particularly interested in the regional dynamics of sea ice within the various Antarctic basins and the role of specific drivers in these extremes, as well as the implications for current and future climate conditions.
-To this end, I aim to develop novel non-stationary multivariate models and attribution techniques tailored to Antarctic sea ice extent extremes.
+His research focuses on improving our understanding of unprecedented sea ice extent lows in the Antarctic region by providing robust estimates of their probabilities and quantifying the contributions of key drivers.
+He is particularly interested in the regional dynamics of sea ice within the various Antarctic basins and the role of specific drivers in these extremes, as well as the implications for current and future climate conditions.
+To this end, he aims to develop novel non-stationary multivariate models and attribution techniques tailored to Antarctic sea ice extent extremes.
     </p>
 </div>